min2ha/ukwa-site/content/target/39953/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# men of Newhaven on Forth who paid the Ultimate Price (1914 - 1919), The

 This project will collect information about  casualties from Newhaven on Forth and arrange to have this made available on-line with a link on the' Newhaven on Forth' web page and to produce a booklet for those not connected to the internet.